Various contraceptives lying on a wooden table. © GIZ / Florent Banissa

 • Improving the range of, and access to, sexual and reproductive health services

-Moreover, the project supports BMZ in representing its positions in international negotiations and processes.
-Important cooperation partners include the United Nations Population Fund (UNFPA), the International Planned Parenthood Federation (IPPF) and the Global Financing Facility for Women, Children and Adolescents (GFF).
+To this end, the project works with partners from politics, civil society and international organisations including the United Nations Population Fund (UNFPA), the International Planned Parenthood Federation (IPPF) and the Global Financing Facility for Women, Children and Adolescents (GFF).

 Men in Tanzania learn how contraception with condoms works.